Tarang74/handbook/1_1_installation.md

 ## Verifying Driver Installation

-To verify that the QUTy board is able to interface with a computer, connect the device using a USB cable.
+To verify that the QUTy board is able to interface with a host machine, connect the device using a USB cable.
 Then navigate to the PlatformIO Devices tab, and ensure a device with the description "Silicon Labs CP210x USB to UART Bridge" is listed.

-The specific PORT name may vary depending on the computer and the number of devices connected.
+The specific PORT name may vary depending on the host machine and the number of devices connected.

 ![PlatformIO Devices](images/devices.png)